gcmvanloon/omnik-data-logger/readme.md

 ## Volumes
 You should mount a volume on `/config`.
 The Python script is hard coded to look for a config file at this location.

+# Building
+To build this container yourself:
+`docker build . --tag omnik-data-logger`

 # Running
-To run this container with the required volume and environment variable `docker run -d -v [host path]:/config -e TZ=Europe/Amsterdam omnik-data-logger:latest`
+To run this container with the required volume and environment variable `docker run -d -v [host path]:/config -e TZ=Europe/Amsterdam --name omnik omnik-data-logger:latest`

 # Configuration
 The data logger is configured by a config.cfg file that must be placed in `/config`.